Zvimarmor/azimut-kosher-kravi/docs/deployment/DEPLOYMENT_STRATEGY.md

 ### Stack:
 - React web application with Vite
-- Firebase (Authentication with Google/Facebook OAuth)
+- Firebase Authentication with OAuth
-- Netlify Functions (OpenAI API integration)
+- Netlify Functions for API integration
 - Netlify CDN and hosting
 - Custom domain with SSL/HTTPS